openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

 Cloud infrastructure.
 This may require an option to enable IPsec NAT traversal techniques.
 - Runtime enabling/disabling of IPsec feature.
+- Support for single-stack IPv4, single-stack IPv6 and dual-stack.

 ### Non-Goals